Dollar slips from highs as investors position for Fed meeting

 "It's a little piece of data that says maybe we are not ready to start slowing (asset) purchases and that's bad for the dollar," said Andrew Dilz, foreign currency trader at Tempus Inc in Washington of the retail sales report.

-The Labor Department reported U.S. producer prices rose in August as energy costs rebounded, but underlying inflation remained tame.
+The Labour Department reported U.S. producer prices rose in August as energy costs rebounded, but underlying inflation remained tame.

 The dollar was last down 0.24 percent at 99.30 yen, off an intraday high of 99.97 yen hit after the Nikkei report.